Maher Sabra

-Maher Mohammed Sabra (ماهر محمد صبرا; born 14 January 1992) is a Lebanese footballer who plays as a defender for club Safa, on loan from Nejmeh.
+Maher Mohammed Sabra (ماهر محمد صبرا; born 14 January 1992) is a Lebanese footballer who plays as a defender for club Safa.

 Club career

 Sabra joined Nejmeh's youth system in 2009, and spent the 2010–11 season on loan with Homenmen's youth team.
 He made his senior debut for Nejmeh in 2012.

 On 30 May 2022, with his contract due to expire the following day, Nejmeh renewed Sabra's contract for five years.
 In July 2023, Sabra underwent surgery on his hand following an injury sustained the previous day.
 His contract was extended on 9 September 2024, for two seasons.

 In September 2025, Sabra was sent on a one-year loan to Safa.
+The deal was made permanent in August 2026.